tmtsoftware/m1cs-segment-control/README.md

 * control-assembly - an assembly that talks to the segment HCD
 * segment-hcd - an HCD that talks to the segment hardware
-* segment-deploy - for starting/deploying HCDs and assemblies
+* segment-deploy - for starting/deploying HCDs and assemblies, plus client app code

 ### Prerequisites for running Components